docker-mailserver/docker-mailserver/README.md

     ./setup.sh config dkim

 Now the keys are generated, you can configure your DNS server by just pasting the content of `config/opendkim/keys/domain.tld/mail.txt` in your `domain.tld.hosts` zone if you are running your own DNS server.
-Or, go to your DNS provider website, using the content to create a record (or something similar):
+Or, go to your DNS provider website and use the content to create a record (or something similar):
 - Record type: `TXT`
 - Main record: `mail._domainkey`
 - Record value: